About the foundation

 Andy dedicated his academic career to the axis between government and the private sector.
 With professional experience in finance, human rights, and public service, he is now politically active in his home country, the Netherlands, while supporting the fight for democracy in Copenhagen.
 Affording civic equity through policy and transformative strategy is a cornerstone of his expertise.

-Danielle is currently based in Prague and focusing on foreign policy in Central and Eastern Europe.
-Danielle’s portfolio has centred around transatlantic engagement towards emerging geopolitical powers including Latin America, Africa, and most recently Asia.
-Danielle’s professional experiences include The German Marshall Fund of the United States and the European Institute of Peace and worked in various hubs including Warsaw, Brussels and DC.
+Danielle is currently based in Brussels and focuses on foreign policy in Central and Eastern Europe.
+Danielle’s portfolio has centred around transatlantic engagement towards emerging geopolitical powers including Latin America, Africa, and Asia.
+Danielle’s professional experiences include The German Marshall Fund of the United States and the European Institute of Peace and worked in various hubs including Warsaw, Brussels, DC and most recently Prague.
 Danielle has committed her work towards elevating democratic values through convening and creating platforms for constructive exchanges of ideas and debates.

 Harry’s interest and work have centered around the most fundamental and defining elements of democracy – free and fair elections.
 He published, taught, researched, and spoke on topics related to elections and party politics.
 He has investigated the way elections are affected by foreign interference and has uncovered evidence-based accounts of meddling in various countries.

 Jonas believes in fighting for democracy as his Spanish granddad did during the Spanish Civil War.
 He has worked in and with the three power centers of the globe; Washington, Beijing and Brussels.
 He tracks – and speaks up against - how authoritarian powers encroach on freedom and democracy inside liberal democracies.